Steak tartare

 Steak tartare, (Note: Pronounced /...tɑːrˈtɑːr/ tar-TAR, /ukalso...təˈ/ tə--; /fr/) or tartar steak, is a French dish of raw ground (minced) beef.
 It is usually served with onions, capers, parsley or chive, salt, pepper, Worcestershire sauce and other seasonings, often presented separately, to be added to taste.
 It is commonly served topped with a raw egg yolk.
-It is similar to Levantine kibbeh nayyeh, Ethiopian kitfo, Turkish çiğ köfte, German Mett and Korean yukhoe.
+It is similar to Piedmontese battuta al coltello, as well as Levantine kibbeh nayyeh, Ethiopian kitfo, Turkish çiğ köfte, German Mett and Korean yukhoe.

 The name tartare is sometimes generalized to other raw meat or fish dishes.
 In France, a less-common variant called tartare aller-retour is a mound of mostly raw ground meat lightly seared on both sides.

 History

 Tatars and raw meat

 A popular caricature of Turco-Mongol warriors—called Tatars or Tartars—has them tenderizing meat under their saddles, then eating it raw.
 This story was popularized by the French chronicler Jean de Joinville in the 13th century, although he never actually encountered Tatars himself and used the story as a way of showing that the Tartars were uncivilized.
-It is possible that this story was a confusion originating in the use of thin slices of meat to protect saddle sores from further rubbing.
-The Cambridge Medieval History says the story was started by early chroniclers who saw Mongol horsemen putting thin slices of raw meat beneath their saddles, but that the meat was meant to help heal the horses' sores rather than fill the men's stomachs.
-The book notes that the meat would have been impregnated with sweat and inedible by the end of the day.
-This has also been considered as the origin of pastirma.
+It is possible that this story was a confusion: The Cambridge Medieval History says the story was started by early chroniclers who saw Mongol horsemen putting thin slices of raw meat beneath their saddles, but that the meat was meant to help heal the horses' saddle sores rather than fill the men's stomachs.
+The book notes that the meat would have been drenched with sweat and inedible by the end of the day.
+The same story has been told about pastirma.